 GERMAN LANGUAGE CITATION: The Citation is intended to offer a transcript credential to those who study German and do not assemble enough courses for the Minor.
 (Note: If you study for a German degree, this citation is of no additional value to you.)
-To qualify you need two full courses beyond the 100-level with a minimum grade of B- in each of them.
+To qualify you need two full courses with 4 credits in total beyond the 100-level with a minimum grade of B- in each of them.
 Contact the Undergraduate Coordinator for more information.